 Robotic Coronary Artery Bypass Surgery

-Dr. Grossi is a leader in the development of minimally invasive mitral valve repair and one of the earliest investigators of robot-assisted mitral valve repair techniques.
+Dr. Grossi is a leader in the development of minimally invasive mitral valve repair and one of the earliest investigators of robotic-assisted mitral valve repair techniques.

-To make an appointment or learn more about our services, call 877-ROBO-NYU (877-762-6698).
-Learn more about our research and educational programs.
+To make an appointment or learn more about our services, please call 212-263-2329.